 As you’ll see from the videos below, I believe the Marquiri waterfalls are a great option for a one-day getaway from Tarija.
 Bear in mind that the rainy season in Bolivia lasts roughly from November to March, so I recommend visiting during those months to make sure there is water coming out of the waterfalls.

-If you’ve already visited or would like to, please share your comments/questions below!
+If you’ve already visited or would like to, please share your comments and questions below!